salesforce/rules_spring/tools/springboot/README.md

     deps = springboot_deps,
 )

-# use the springboot rule to build the app as a Spring Boot deployable jar
+# use the springboot rule to build the app as a Spring Boot executable jar
 springboot(
     name = "helloworld",
     boot_app_class = "com.sample.SampleMain",